merely-useful/py-rse/index.md

 An [online questionnaire][fair-questionnaire]
 for measuring the extent to which datasets are FAIR has been created by the Australian Research Data Commons.
-Take the questionnaire for a dataset you have published or that you use often.
+Fill in the questionnaire for a dataset you have published or that you use often.

 ### Evaluate a project's data provenance {#provenance-ex-understand-project}